You've waited a lifetime for this moment to meet your baby. But what to pack for this precious first meeting?

 - Hospital / baby notes

-- Medicare and insurance documentation or a Dropbox folder with it all uploaded
+- Medicare and insurance papers or a Dropbox folder with it all uploaded

 - Spare folder and notebook / pen to organise post birth baby information / discharge paperwork